 - Use relevant keywords and phrases in your anchor text.
 This strategy will help improve your website’s search engine ranking.

 - Avoid using too many exact-match keywords in your anchor text, which can look spammy to search engines and may lead to penalties for your website.

 - Mix up your anchor text with branded terms, generic terms, and long-tail keyword phrases to get the most benefit from SEO optimization.

 Main Anchor Text Categories

-- Key Phrases Mixed Into Anchors – The MSN home page is also a good example of an optimizing website, as it contains your keyword in the anchor text and additional phrases that are not included in your key phrase.
-Consider placing 5-10% of your anchor texts into this category.
+- Key Phrases Mixed into Anchors – The MSN homepage uses a variety of anchor text, including keywords and additional phrases not included in the main key phrase.
+This helps to optimize the website and improve its ranking.
+Try using 5-10% of your anchor texts for this purpose.